 It’s important to understand that renaming a group-connected site does not affect any of the other group properties such as its display name, alias, or email address.
 If you want to change these properties, do this by running the Set-UnifiedGroup cmdlet.

-Effect on Sharing Links
+Sharing Links are Upgraded

 Sharing links are sent by site members to share documents with other people.
 The sharing links contain a reference to the site.
 Testing reveals it takes SharePoint a couple of minutes to create a redirection site in its namespace (you see a Server 500 error during this time).
 Once the redirect is in place, old sharing links work and bring users to the newly renamed site.
 OneDrive synchronization also continues to work after site renames.